Delamarets88/Delamarets88/README.md

 # ABOUT ME

-I'm a web developer on a mission to turn caffeine into code and deliver pixel-perfect experiences.
-My superpower?
-Debugging with a single glance and writing CSS that only sometimes makes me question my life choices. 😄
+I'm originally from a hospitality background but now exploring the exciting world of IT as a self-taught web developer.
+What began as a hobby has evolved into a passion, and I'm eager to transition my career into this dynamic field.

+I've dived into HTML, CSS, JavaScript and I'm always itching to deepen my knowledge and skills.
+Building user-friendly websites and cracking coding puzzles bring me immense satisfaction.

+Let's connect, collaborate, and create some amazing digital experiences together!

+Cheers😄

 # SKILLS